msupply-foundation/conforma-web-app/documentation/internal/Filters-for-Applications.md

 - the application type (aka template code)
 - other optional filters selected

-The user has access to links to see each type of application list from the top menu or in their dashboard - the link will set basic filters in the main URL route of the list: `/applications`.
-For example the list to see the Application of type "Drug Registration" would take the user to `/applications?type=user-registration&user-role=applicant`.
+The user has access to links to see each type of application list from the top menu or from their dashboard - the link will set basic filters in the main URL route of the list: `/applications`.
+For example to see the list of Applications for "Drug Registration" applyed by you has this link: `/applications?type=user-registration&user-role=applicant`.

-The `type` is the template code for the applications type, also displayed in the header of the Applications list.
+The `type` is the template code related to the applications type to be listed.
-The `user-role` is used to determine how the columns and rows should be displayed.
-The user-role is deduced from the permissions that the current user has to view this application type.
-In this example the user has **applicant** role by what was set in their permissions.
+The `user-role` is used to determine which columns should be displayed.
+In this example the user has **applicant** role.
+The user-role can only be `applicant` or `reviewer` and is deduced from the permissions that the current user has to view this application type.

 ## Table of contents